Five uplift schemes approved

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+These schemes were approved in the 26th meeting of Provincial Development Working Party (PDWP) of current fiscal year 2020-21 presided over by Planning & Development Board Chairman Abdullah Khan Sumbal.

-The approved development schemes included construction of training laboratory at Punjab Forensic Science Agency (Revised) at the cost of Rs1.532 billion, construction of flyover at Jhal Road Railway Crossing to Sahiwal City (Revised) at the cost of Rs741.544 million, construction of flyover on GT Road Gujranwala at Aziz Cross Gujranwala (Revised PC-II) at the cost of Rs191.821 million, hiring of consultants for establishment of directorate of asset management (Revised) at the cost of Rs101.703 million and integrated master plan of Cholistan (PC-II) at the cost of Rs42.110 million.
+The approved development schemes included construction of training laboratory at Punjab Forensic Science Agency (Revised) at the cost of Rs1.532 billion, construction of flyover at Jhal Road Railway Crossing to Sahiwal City (Revised) at the cost of Rs741.544 million, construction of flyover on GT Road Gujranwala at Aziz Cross Gujranwala (Revised PC-II) and integrated master plan of Cholistan (PC-II) at the cost of Rs42.110 million.